deepdaehyeon/stock/README.md

-# Nuts
+# MARS

-This is Nasdaq aUto Trading System developed by dh.kim the system is based on reinforcement learning we use collab for model training
+This is Macro-index Auto trading System developed by Daehyeon Kim & Hongkyu Kim the system is based on reinforcement learning

 -----------
 ## Tools